evertheoptimist/evertheoptimist.github.io/articles/even-an-oyster-deserves-a-secret-hideout.md

 Another chemo day on my own.
 I actually find this solo experience very peaceful and enjoyable.
 In that oncology wing, I am NORMAL.
 Everybody knows why I am there, and I don’t need to explain anything.
 I don’t need to reassure anybody.
 I don’t need to feel like I am letting down anyone with my situation.

-Letting down people I love…..
+Letting down people I love.....
 This is my greatest fear, that I may take those whom I love and who love me to dark places down in the abyss.
 99% of my upbeat demeanor and relentless optimism is real and genuine, and I believe it’s based on reason, not delusion.
 Yet, there is this 1% of it — that reflects my desire to lift those around me, not take them down.

 A desire not to be the millstone around their neck.